Research goal

 Research focus

-The Reactor Physics and Dynamics Group (RPD) is concentrated on technical areas essential for safety assessment e.g. core and plant thermal hydraulics, reactor static and dynamics, reactor safety as well as with methods for uncertainty quantification and methods and algorithms for High Performance Computer (HPC).
-The investigations are dealing with any reactor type under operation around Germany and under construction or development in the world in order to be able to quantify the radiological risk that may arise from them in the hypothetical case of an accident.
+The Reactor Physics and Dynamics Group (RPD) is concentrated on technical areas essential for safety assessment e.g., core and plant thermal hydraulics, reactor static and dynamics, reactor safety as well as with methods for uncertainty quantification and methods and algorithms for High Performance Computer (HPC).
+The investigations are dealing with any reactor type under operation, construction or development in the world in order to be able to quantify the radiological risk that may arise from them in the hypothetical case of an accident including the estimation of the radiological consequences of severe accidents such as FUKUSHIMA.
+Among other, Light Water Reactors (PWR, BWR, VVER), water-cooled Small Modular Reactors (SMR) and MTR-type research reactors are the subject of investigations.

 Education and Training: The expertise of the RPD group in key-areas of reactor safety and nuclear engineering is transferred to a wider audience and to the younger generation through various teaching and training options, such as